iiyo/domglue/README.md

 ## Run the tests

-To run the tests, you need to have mocha install globally.
+To run the tests, you need to have [mocha](https://mochajs.org) installed globally.
 Also, don't forget to install the dev dependencies.

 Then you can run all the tests with:

     npm run test